 Asthma and Allergies

 Asthma is a chronic disease that causes airways to swell and makes breathing difficult.
 When an attack occurs, you may experience tightening of the chest, wheezing, coughing and difficulty in breathing.
-Asthma often flares up after exposure to irritants or situations that trigger reactions, including cigarette smoke, dust, polluted air or vigorous exercise.
+Asthma often flares up after exposure to irritants or situations that trigger reactions, including cigarette smoke, dust, polluted air, or vigorous exercise.

 Allergy is the body’s reaction to a substance it considers to be harmful.
 Your immune system makes an antibody that attacks the threatening substances.
-The release of histamines and other chemicals stimulates production of white blood cells.
+The release of histamines and other chemicals stimulates the production of white blood cells.
 This causes inflammation as the body fights off the threat.
 Although many people suffer from allergies, not all allergy sufferers have asthma.

 If you have allergic asthma, exposure to an allergen can trigger an asthma attack.
 The symptoms of allergic asthma are the same as for asthma, including chest pain, difficulty breathing and wheezing.
 Allergic asthma can be life-threatening if not properly treated.
 If you have asthma and have trouble breathing or experience a severe allergic reaction, seek Sugar Land emergency care quickly.